xzhang2523/libmoon/README.md

 - Slack group: https://cityu-hiv5987.slack.com/archives/C07GU3N2H2S

 LibMOON is not allowed for commercial use without permission.
-For commerical use, please contact us.
+For commerical use, please contact Xiaoyuan Zhang or Prof. Qingfu Zhang.

 ## 4.5 Star History